airalab/robonomics.network/content/posts/beer-bar-decoded2024.md

 locale: 'en'
 tags: ['Events', 'Polkadot', 'Web3', ]
 cover_image: ./images/beer-bar-decoded2024/cover.jpg
-description: 'Last week, the Robonomics team went to Polkadot Decoded in Brussels.
+description: 'Last week, the Robonomics team visited the Polkadot Decoded event in Brussels.
 They did an experiment to measure different readings from sensors around the Free Beer Stand from ChaosDAO.
 The team wanted to see how many people attended and how interested they were in the bar.
 Read this article to find out what they discovered.'
 ---

-Last week, the Robonomics team went to Polkadot Decoded in Brussels.
+Last week, the Robonomics team visited the Polkadot Decoded event in Brussels.
 They did an experiment to measure different readings from sensors around the [**Free Beer Stand from ChaosDAO**](https://polkadot.polkassembly.io/referenda/821).
 The team wanted to see how many people attended and how interested they were in the bar.
 Read this article to find out what they discovered.